COLLEGE OF ENGINEERING & SCIENCE

 Biomedical Engineering, Computer Science, Cyber Engineering, Electrical Engineering and Nanosystems Engineering students should contact Charlotte Wilkerson.

-Chemical Engineering, Civil Engineering, Industrial Engineering and Mechanical Engineering students should contact Tasha Garrett.
+Chemical Engineering, Civil Engineering, Industrial Engineering and Mechanical Engineering students should contact Tasha Smith.

 *Chemistry, Physics, Mathematics, Construction Engineering Technology, and Instrumentation Control Systems Engineering Technology students will be assigned advisors within individual departments.